07 December 2022

 LOADING

-Incorporate animations to counteract loading times and avoid irritating users (check out our article on site speed to learn why this is so important).
+Incorporate animations to counteract loading times and avoid irritating users.
 By entertaining the user while information is being loaded, you can create an illusion that loading time is shorter, as well as reassure the user that the system is still handling their request.
+Learn more about the importance of site speed here.

 ATTENTION